MOscity/sensor-data-sync/README.md

 See output file 'myModel'_settings.ini in the directory /models_settings/:

 - model : 'myModel'
-ID Name to recognize the model
+ID Name to recognize the model.

 - separator : None
-separator in the dataset, use None to interpret datas with python-interpreter or ',' , '\t', ';' etc.
+Separator in the dataset, use None to interpret datas with python-interpreter
+or "," , "\t", ";", " " ...

 - skiprows : 2
 Number of rows to skip before first row of datas / header.